 Appropriate Vaccine Usage

-This indicates the percentage of patients that were administered the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percent of patients who were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is the percent of patients who needed more assistance with activities of daily living over time.
+This is the percentage of residents that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile